Matthews scores his 53rd as Maple Leafs send Coyotes to 14th straight loss - WTOP News

 Brayden Point and Mitchell Chaffee scored for the Lightning.
 Andrei Vasilevskiy made 20 saves, and NHL points leader Kucherov had an assist to give him 104 this season.

-Reinhart became the fourth player in Florida’s franchise history to reach the 40-goal mark with his second-period tally, breaking an eight-game goal drought in the process.
+In the shootout, Reinhart failed to score for Florida, and Montreal’s Jesse Ylonen and Nick Suzuki failed to convert before the Panthers closed out the win with scores by Aleksander Barkov and Anton Lundell.

-Aleksander Barkov also scored for the Panthers, and Anthony Stolarz made 28 saves.
+Barkov also scored in regulation for the Panthers, who became the second team in the NHL — after the New York Rangers — to hit the 40-win mark.
+Anthony Stolarz made 28 saves for Florida (40-16-4), which is tied with the Boston Bruins (35-12-14) for the most points in the league at 84.

-Nick Suzuki, Juraj Slafkovsky and Alex Newhook scored for the Canadiens, while Samuel Montembeault made 32 saves.
-The Canadiens became the first team to score more than two goals on the Panthers since Jan.
-19, when the Minnesota Wild defeated them 6-4.
+Suzuki, Juraj Slafkovsky and Alex Newhook scored in regulation for the Canadiens, and Cole Caufield connected in the shootout.
+Samuel Montembeault made 32 saves.
+The Canadiens became the first team to score more than two goals against the Panthers since Jan.
+19, when Minnesota beat Florida 6-4.

 HURRICANES 4, BLUE JACKETS 2